-Perkasie Patchwork Coffeehouse is located in Perkasie Mennonite Church at the intersection of 4th and Chestnut Street in Perkasie, PA.
+The Perkasie Patchwork Coffeehouse is located in the Perkasie Mennonite Church hall at 4th and Chestnut Street in Perkasie, Pa.
 Doors open at 7 p.m. and the performance will begin at 7:30.
-Tickets are $9 for adults, $4 for students ages 13 and up, and children will be admitted for free.
-Refreshments will available for purchase.
+Tickets are $9 for adults, $7 for ages 65 and older, $4 for students ages 13 and older, and children under 12 will be admitted for free.
+Refreshments will be sold.
 For directions or more information, go to www.perkmenno.org or call 215-723-2010.

 Debra has eighteen years experience helping individuals assess their strengths and make career and life choices.
 In her career counseling business, Career Transitions, Debra makes extensive use of SIMA®, the System for Identifying Motivated Abilities, an assessment process which identifies and describes the motivated strengths of individuals.
 She has conducted the 2-day workshop Discovering My Design, and co-taught courses on career counseling at